 My gluten free flour blend as well as most commercial blends (I'd recommend King Arthur Measure for Measure for a gluten and dairy free blend) work well as an alternative to arrowroot powder.
 As the name suggests, gluten free flour blends are made up of various gluten free flours that can be used in all types of gluten free recipes, from peanut butter brownies to breadsticks.
 This substitute works particularly well in gluten free quick breads.
 Replace the arrowroot powder in a recipe with half the amount of gluten free flour blend.

-Typically cornstarch or tapioca starch work the best for yeast breads.
+For making a yeast bread, typically cornstarch or tapioca starch work the best for yeast breads.